webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Descriptors/Mad.md

 ---
 aliases:
   - Mad
 tags:
   - Compendiums/CSRD/en/Descriptors
   - Descriptor
+title: Mad
+collection: Descriptors
+kind: Compendiums
 ---
 ## Mad
 You have delved too deeply into subjects people were not meant to know.
 You are knowledgeable in things beyond the scope of most, but this knowledge has come at a terrible price.
 You are likely in questionable physical shape and occasionally shake with nervous tics.
 You sometimes mutter to yourself without realizing it.
 ### You gain the following characteristics